 and change the following settings:

-Alternatively, you can type the command in the terminal.
+You can open a terminal, navigate to the project root, and type the following command in the terminal.

 gradlew <task1> <task2> …